-EKG Tech in NY
+How to Become an EKG Tech in NY

-Becoming an EKG Technician in New York
+Becoming a Certified EKG Technician in New York

 Many people who are looking to begin a healthcare career choose to complete specialized training courses and become EKG technicians.